The Caribbean island of St Maarten and St Martin: two nations on one tiny island…

-I love this place.
+This is one of my favorite places to visit in St Martin.
 If you need a change from all those white sandy beaches and the crystal clear water, move inland to the Loterie Farm, on the French side of the island.

 Loterie Farm is a secret hideaway nestled in the hillside of Pic Paradis where you can wine, dine, climb, hike and glide over the treetop canopy.
 The bar/restaurant looks like a luxury tree house and the pool area with its comfortable cabanas and tropical vegetation is truly lush.